kubeflow/kubeflow/ROADMAP.md

 The following applications are considered in a beta version in Kubeflow 1.0.
 * Katib for hyper-parameter tuning
 * fairing SDK to facilitate use of notebooks for build-train-deploy
-* Kale which extends jupyter notebooks to create, create, run, explore KF pipelines Metadata SDK, UI, and backend
+* Kale which extends jupyter notebooks to create, run, and explore KF pipelines Metadata SDK, UI, and backend
 * KFServing for model deployment and inference
 * Pipelines